Stevenfavour/Linuxfundametal0/README26.md

 ![](./Img26/23.png)

-Finally before deployment, we will assign the IAM user permission  to deploy on the AWS console since its this user credential we are maing use of.
+Finally, before deployment, we will assign the IAM user permission  to deploy on the AWS console since its this user credential we are maing use of.

  To start the deployment, your GitHub Actions workflow runs the `aws deploy create-deployment` command using Mary's credentials.

  Mary must have the permissions to initiate and manage a CodeDeploy deployment.

-Mary belongs a user group (Dev_Team) so all have to do is attach the right permission to the user group.
+Mary belongs to a user group (Dev_Team), so all that has to be done is attach the right permission to the user group.

 ![](./Img26/30.png)